SwissBorg/akka-persistence-postgres/docs/src/main/paradox/index.md

 As you can see, the custom DAOs get a _Slick database_, a _Slick profile_, the journal or snapshot _configuration_, an _akka.serialization.Serialization_, an _ExecutionContext_ and _Materializer_ injected after constructed.
 You should register the Fully Qualified Class Name in `application.conf` so that the custom DAOs will be used.

-For more information please review the two default implementations `akka.persistence.jdbc.dao.bytea.journal.FlatJournalDao` and `akka.persistence.jdbc.dao.bytea.snapshot.ByteArraySnapshotDao` or the demo custom DAO example from the [demo-akka-persistence](https://github.com/SwissBorg/demo-akka-persistence-postgres) site.
+For more information please review the two default implementations `akka.persistence.postgres.dao.bytea.journal.FlatJournalDao` and `akka.persistence.postgres.dao.bytea.snapshot.ByteArraySnapshotDao` or the demo custom DAO example from the [demo-akka-persistence](https://github.com/SwissBorg/demo-akka-persistence-postgres) site.

 @@@warning { title="Binary compatibility" }